A contractor's guide

 There have also been ongoing problems with the government’s online self-assessment tool, CEST.
 In many cases, the tool has provided insufficient or contradictory guidance on key determinants relating to the contractor’s employments status.
 This has resulted in an increase in tax tribunals with HMRC on the losing side in 75% of these cases.

-Following the publication of their consultation, the government released the Off-payroll Draft Legislation as part of the Finance Bill 2019-2020.
-The legislation will come into effect in both the public and private sectors from April 2020.
-The draft legislation fails to address concerns in several areas, including adequate guidance for private sector businesses who will be responsible for determining if IR35 applies to a contract.
+Following the publication of their consultation, the government released the Off-payroll Draft Legislation as part of the Finance Bill 2019-2020, confirming that the legislation would come into effect in both the public and private sectors from April 2020.
+The draft legislation fails to address concerns in several areas, including adequate guidance for the private sector businesses responsible for determining if IR35 applies to a contract.

 To receive free and impartial guidance on your contracting career call a member of our team on 0203 642 8679